 Taproot has grown so much over the years.
 After outgrowing Barbara’s farm, the training weekend has found a home at the Shaw Retreat Center of Camp Asbury in Hiram, Ohio.
-And in 2020, amidst the Covid-19 pandemic, Taproot was held online, as so many other group events and conferences were.
+During the pandemic, Taproot was held online for two years as so many other group events and conferences were.
 But as Waldorf homeschoolers, we always find a way!

 “Words that come to mind when I think of Taproot: Courage.
 Connection.
 Commitment.
 Taproot has both cultivated these qualities within me and called them forth from me to share with others.” ~Alison

 So, the journey continues.
 Parents have come to Taproot from as far away as California, Oregon, Washington State, Puerto Rico, British Columbia, and Canada.
 Participants return year after year, with veteran attendees becoming presenters and leaders.
 They continue to pass on the support and encouragement that meets the unique needs of Waldorf homeschoolers, the need that Barbara Dewey sought to meet when she held the first training on her farm.

 Here are just a few of the phrases past participants have used to describe the vibe at Taproot:

 - Embracing flexibility in homeschooling with Waldorf

 - Like-minded friends

 - Teachers who are kind, encouraging, open, and very knowledgeable

 “I love the space Taproot creates to let go, become grounded, and then fill back up again with ideas, inspiration, and confidence for the year ahead.” ~Rebecca